 - IT 200 Advanced Italian Conversation and Composition (Fall)

 An advanced course to refine students' level of speaking proficiency and writing skills.
 Course materials focus on current events, cultural issues, and the media.

-- IT 196Q Dante's Divine Comedy II (in English - Spring)
+- IT 221 Dante's Divine Comedy II (Spring, in English)

-- IT 200A Topics in Italian Culture and Advanced Italian Language (Fall)
+- IT 224A Topics in Italian Culture (Spring, in English)

-Four courses in language, literature, history, art history, and a variety of other disciplines.
-Full immersion in Italian language and culture.
+Four courses in language, literature, history, art history, and archaeology.
+Full immersion in Italian language and culture in Italy.

-Students interested in taking the Italian Placement test can contact Professor Luisa O’Keefe (email@example.com) or Professor Teresa Murano (firstname.lastname@example.org).
+Students interested in taking the Italian Placement test can contact Professor Andrew Korn (email@example.com) or Professor Teresa Murano (firstname.lastname@example.org).